ccc-frankfurt/EndlessCL-Simulator-Source/README.md

 The __source-code__ for our __Endless-CL-Simulator__ is part of the following publication:

 > 	__A Procedural World Generation Framework for Systematic Evaluation of Continual Learning__,
->	Timm Hess, Martin Mundt, Iuliia Pliushch, Visvanathan Ramesh.
+>	Timm Hess, Martin Mundt, Iuliia Pliushch, Visvanathan Ramesh, https://arxiv.org/abs/2106.02585

 Please cite our work if you make use of this repository.